wilsonmar/wilsonmar.github.io/_posts/2018-07-14-salesforce-ohana.md

 And it's certified LEED Platinum -- the highest rating in the US.
 It's on Mission between Freemont and 1st (South of the Montgomery BART station), a part of a whole downtown $6 billion re-development that includes the 5-acre Salesforce Park above the Transbay Transit Center public transportation hub.

+BTW Benoiff has been working with the city and other businesses to get all 6,500 homeless people off the streets of San Francisco.

 Salesforce corporate address is "The Landmark @ One Market".
 See other https://www.salesforce.com/company/locations/